 – Many describe those times as “the tumultuous 1990s” …

 – Today everyone is badmouthing the present, but if you compare it with what it was then, it turns out that it is not so bad now.
 The present-day courts and the law enforcement system in general are much more in order now.
 In the late 90s, the companies started to engage lawyers for debt recovery in Ukraine who would file claims, win the cases and enforce the judgments through courts of law.
 In the course of those years until approximately 2002 I traveled all over Ukraine – I was on business trips several days a week.
-I visited the courtrooms of all economic courts in Ukraine (which were called arbitration courts then).
+I visited the courtrooms of all commercial courts in Ukraine (which were called arbitration courts then).
 There hardly was any flight connection at that time, and all the travels were mainly made by motor or railroad transportation, which was in very poor condition.
 Frankly speaking, I would not wish to go this road again.

 – Do you reminisce about those times today with a smile or sadness?

 – People now see what you have achieved, and do not know how this road started.
 But you have to go all the way.
 Someone manages to bridge it in five years, someone in fifteen; there may be a whizzkid for whom only a year will be enough.
 This is exactly the path that you need to trudge to become a real “litigation attorney”.
 You will not become one if you have not attended 100, 200 or 300 court hearings.
 I can say for sure that I do not have nostalgia for those years.